-Once all the information listed in items 1, 2, and 3 above has been completed, we will send you a username and password to our Instructor Portal where you can pay your alignment fee.
+Once all the information listed in items 1 - 5 above has been completed, we will send you a username and password to our Instructor Portal.
 The Instructor Portal will allow you to access all the paperwork necessary to teach classes, order course materials online, and provide the mechanism for sending your class rosters and paperwork to the training center.

 During your instructor training, CPR Seattle will go over all the requirements necessary to align with CPR Seattle.
 Please call our office at 206-504-3280 for our current Training Center alignment fee and what services that fee covers.

-CPR Seattle welcomes instructors who have been trained by another American Heart Association Training Center to align with us (although we highly recommend if you wish to align with us, to go through our instructor training course as we cover all of our Training Center specifics during the course).
-We will need the following records from either you, or the Training Center you began your instructor course with:
+CPR Seattle welcomes instructors who have been trained by another American Heart Association Training Center to align with us (although we highly recommend if you wish to align with us that you attend a CPR Seattle instructor training course as we cover all of our Training Center specifics during the course).
+We will need the following records/documents from you or the Training Center you began your instructor course with:

-Once these forms have been received, and within six months of completing the initial instructor course, the candidate must demonstrate his/her teaching skills while being monitored teaching a provider course (BLS or Heartsaver) by a CPR Seattle Training Center Faculty member.
-There is a fee for the course monitoring (only for those instructors who began their instructor training with another Training Center), and our Training Center Faculty will take 30 minutes after the course monitoring session to explain our Training Center procedures.
-Instructors must register with the AHA Training Center Network, and pay a Training Center alignment fee to complete the instructor training / alignment process.
+Once these forms have been received, and within six months of completing the initial instructor course, the candidate must successfully demonstrate his/her teaching skills while teaching a provider course (BLS or Heartsaver), which will be monitored by a CPR Seattle Training Center Faculty member.
+There is a fee for the course monitoring for those instructors who began their instructor training with another Training Center.
+The Training Center Faculty member will take 30-45 minutes after the course monitoring session to explain our Training Center procedures and roster submission processes.
+Instructors must be registered with the AHA Training Center Network and pay the Training Center alignment fee to complete the instructor training and alignment process.